An offer in compromise allows you to pay less than the full amount that you owe in taxes without owing anything else in the future.

 Taxpayers meeting Low Income Certification guidelines do not need to pay the application fee.

-It will probably be a good idea to at least schedule an initial consultation with a tax professional before you proceed.
+It’s probably a good idea to at least schedule an initial consultation with a tax professional before you proceed.